 Voice technology and storytelling have become two peas in a pod.
 From Alexa Skills that read children's bedtime stories to branded audiobooks and podcasts, storytelling through voice devices is now one of the most powerful mediums to engage people of all ages.

 One company that is successfully leveraging this tendency is Tellables, a voice app development company that works with authors to turn stories into interactive experiences for Alexa and Google Home.

 In preparation for the upcoming VOICE Summit—where Tellables will be proudly represented—let's take a closer look at this voice-first company and the delightful minds behind it.

 The founder and CEO of Tellables, Amy Stapleton, has always been interested in storytelling.

 At first, she wanted to write stories herself, but her fascination for technology ultimately led her to become an IT Manager at NASA.
 But then she discovered Jibo, a little social robot with a quirky personality that made Amy immediately think of using robots to tell stories.

-And so Amy went on to specialize in natural language and conversation then joined forces with fellow NASA colleague Corey Baswell—a senior Web and VUI architect—to create Tellables and develop interactive story experiences for voice-first devices.
+And so Amy went on to specialize in natural language and conversation.
+She then joined forces with fellow NASA colleague Corey Baswell—a senior Web and VUI architect—to create Tellables and develop interactive story experiences for voice-first devices.